 - We considered the possibility the roofs may have had wind and other weather damage that would be covered by insurance and may not have been detected by the contractor the owners had selected.

-- We consulted a contractor we knew who was a former insurance claims adjuster and very astute in the identification of weather related damage.
+- We consulted a contractor we knew who was a former insurance claims adjuster and very astute in the identification of weather-related damage.

 - The contractors helped us negotiate a settlement for a full replacement of both roofs.

 Bottom Line: With obvious wind damage, shingles are missing or torn.
 However, wind can cause fastening problems that can be undetected by a visual inspection.
 Wind can lift unbonded shingles and even debond marginally sealed shingles.
 When this happens, the wind can cause the shingle to be pulled away from the nail leaving a hole in the shingle.
 Not only does this diminish the attachment of the shingle it leaves the roof exposed to further damage.
-The only way to detect this is to have a qualified roofing inspector gently lift along to bottom of the shingles to determine if the shingle is unbonded and determine if the shingle has pulled away from the nail or other fastening device.
+The only way to detect this is to have a qualified roofing inspector gently lift along the bottom of the shingles to determine if the shingle is unbonded and determine if the shingle has pulled away from the nail or other fastening device.
 This is a common occurrence and we have identified several roofs with this type of wind damage and had them replaced with insurance funds.
-In this case, with a little footwork on our part, we managed to save the owner’s $45,175.25.
+In this case, with a little footwork on our part, we managed to save the owners $45,175.25.

 - Leases were poorly timed.

 - Apartments weren’t being marketed until after the previous residents had vacated.

 - Lengthy “make-ready” times and a lack of pre-leasing efforts resulted in apartments being vacant for as long as two months.

 - We started marketing the apartments for rent as soon as we knew they were going to be vacant.

 - If the unit was turning over at a bad time in the rental market, we immediately adjusted the rent to a rate which would cause it to lease quickly.